 How about colliding black holes at high velocities?

 The binary black hole systems we have been discussing are obviously of astrophysical interest.
 One may also consider a Gedanken experiment wherein black holes collide with relative speeds close to that of light.
 This could be one of the most energetic phenomena allowed by the laws of physics.
 Although such events are not expected to occur in astrophysical scenarios, they are important to probe a high energy regime of General Relativity and also for modelling events at particle accelerators, due to Thorne’s hoop conjecture.
 These types of simulations were reported starting in 2008.
 For a head on collision of non-spinning equal mass black holes it was found that, in the ultra-relativistic regime, the radiated energy could be about 14% of the total centre of mass energy of the system, and the luminosity could get to 1% of the Dyson luminosity limit.
 For non-head on collisions, for certain impact parameters, gravitational radiation can carry up to 35% of the energy of the system and the luminosity can be above 10% of the Dyson limit.
-Here is an animation (made by Ulrich Sperhake), constructed from the numerical simulations of non-head on black hole collisions at high energies:

 A most important conclusion is that these simulations can be done in four space-time dimensions.
 So, if there is a strong enough motivation one could attempt them in higher dimensions as well.
 Is there such motivation?